KarolFrame/KarolFrame/README.md

 - 🔭 I’m currently working on Veronica by ColorsRoom
 - 🌱 I’m currently learning Full Stack Development
 - 👯 I’m looking to collaborate on new projects
-- 💬 Ask me about Unity3D with C#
+- 💬 Ask me about Unity3D with C# and HTML, CSS and JS
 - 📫 How to reach me: carolina.peseca@gmail.com
 - [Itch.io](https://karolframe.itch.io)
 - 😄 Pronouns: she/her